-Participating in a university-based community effort will meet the participation guidelines for this incentive.
+Participating in a university-based community effort will meet the participation guidelines (multi-week program, attending at least 85% of sessions over a minimum of 8-12 weeks), is necessary to be eligible for this incentive.

 - Participating in Crafters@Case